diyakithani/frontend_fcc/fccQuiz/notes.md

 - for a dropdown, use these tags
 - within select, you can have many options
 - required keyword if you want the user to respond compulsorily
-- value of option and input value must be same/similar to know what user selecteed
+- value of the option and input value must be the same/similar to know what user selected
+- link a label with the select tag using *for* and *id* attributes, similar to _label and input_

+#textarea tag
+- rows and cols attribute
+- linking textarea with a label using *for* and *id* attributes

+###Button type="submit" at the end of forms